devansh-ramen/Android-App-Architecture-MVVM/README.md

 This is a simple Login app which follows the Android Architectural Component guidelines (https://developer.android.com/topic/libraries/architecture/index.html) using MVVM pattern.

-Our Login app will require two inputs: email & password, which will be validated locally, make an API call to send the request.
-The app include two-way Data Binding, use LiveData, ObservableFields, ViewModels and Repository Pattern.
+The user inputs two inputs: email & password, which will be validated locally, user data is fetched and cached using Repository Pattern.
+The app include two-way Data Binding on the Login Form with the use LiveData, ObservableField, ViewModel to create reactive UI.

 We have a blog post which explains in details the implementation: